jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 **Rendered fade/transition delete update** Make fades and transitions automatically cover the gap left with material from source clip(s) if possible.

-**Audio Levels display enhancement** This still needs to be improved.

 **Audio Scrubbing** This will make editing audio on the timeline easier.